-Besides offering the best of both native and web apps, hybrid apps offer a variety of additional benefits to both users and developers.
+Besides offering the best of both native and web app development, hybrid mobile apps offer a variety of additional benefits to both users and developers.
 Below are some of the reasons why hybrid app development is a popular choice for businesses that are thinking about building a new application.

 - Developers can save time and DevOps costs since they just need to create the code for the web component of the hybrid app once and then deploy it across all platforms.

-- Similarly, the mobile code is written only once, unlike native app development, which requires iOS and Android codes to be built individually.
+- Similarly, the mobile code is written only once, unlike native app development, which requires iOS and Android apps to be built individually.